gTambo/gTambo/README.md

 ### Hi there 👋
-- I currently work at ConcordUSA
+- I currently work at ConcordUSA since January 2022
-- 🎓 I recently graduated from Prime Digital Academy
+- 🎓 I graduated from the Prime Digital Academy FSE program in 2021
 - 😄 Pronouns: he/him

 - I have experience in the folowing technologies (in order of proficiency)